MilaHalko/DB-InsuranceCompany/README.md

-# Data base Engineering (MMSQL): Insurance Company
+# Data base Engineering (MSSQL): Insurance Company
 Laboratory works to improve my MSSQL skills.
 The theme and data base name is "InsuranceCompany".
 ### The work consists phases as:
   - Creating DB ER-diagramme